-Use this easy elderberry cough syrup recipe to help ease a scratchy throat (along with these homemade cough drops with honey).
+Use this easy elderberry cough syrup recipe to help ease a scratchy throat.
 With only six ingredients, this homemade cough syrup with honey is easy to whip up but packs a big punch to your immune system.
-Elderberries can help ease a cough and reduce the duration of cold systems.
-A natural cold remedy perfect for moms.

 Not only will this cough syrup help with a sore throat but it can also prevent symptoms from getting worse!

-When To Use The Cough Syrup Recipe
+When To Use The Elderberry Syrup Recipe

 - Immediately when you feel a cough or cold coming on